 I’m always poor

 OK let’s start with the most obvious one.
 London ain’t cheap.
-And you’ll know from reading my very first blog that I haven’t handled that particularly well over the past 4 years.
+And you’ll know from reading my very first blog about being skint in London that I haven’t handled that particularly well over the past 4 years.
 From trying to make new friends and not be a complete hermit, I spent my first few years here committing to social events I couldn’t afford, paying for silly rounds of gin and tonics at £12 a pop as standard, and racking up a pretty impressive (and soul destroying) credit card bill.
 That and the fact that the cost of rent for a room in a mediocre flat in London is the equivalent of a castle back home is really not ideal for a person with a very average salary.
-(See my blog ‘Ranting about Rent’ for some more in-depth renting anecdotes.)
+(See my blog on renting in London for some more in-depth renting anecdotes.)

 For the past year I’ve been trying to make up for my mistakes by selling all of my possessions on eBay, wearing the same 2 outfits on rotation every week (not even joking) and God forbid, saying ‘no’ to things that I can’t afford to do (or missing out on meals in order to make them).
 But weirdly I still don’t regret that ridiculous time in my life – it helped me make new friends, caused for a lot of fun nights out, and (most importantly) inspired me to create some really good blog content.
 Because what is funnier than a tragic skint girl who has to choose between spending her last £12 on dinner or thrush cream?
 OK probably a lot of things…